carlosfmorenog/LiberEat-RGU/README.md

 Data analytics dashboard created in partnership with LiberEat.

-We recommend opening the jupyter notebook in Google Colab and running it cell by cell.
+We recommend opening the Jupyter Notebook in Google Colab and running it cell by cell.

-Another option is to download .py and .csv files and run locally.

 Press Release: https://scottishbusinessnews.net/the-data-lab-launches-groundbreaking-partnership-with-libereat-to-analyse-diet-and-allergy-trends/